hehesjtu/Denoise-Trilateral-Filter/README.md

-# Denoise-Trilateral-Filter
+# Denoise-Trajectory-Filter
-This is the Matlab source code of method related "Trilateral Filter-based denoising."
+This is the Matlab source code of method related "Trajectory Filter-based denoising."

 Run the train_demo.m and noisy video (eg. noisy_far.avi) to get .mat files (mv files or rationality files), you can set different blocksizes in the global parameter setting (set blocksize Bs as 8 or 16 for advice), Run the test_demo.m to get the denoise video. (eg. denoise_far.avi)